Transform your listening service to bring real relief to traumatised parents

 ☆ This course has been created for all birth professionals, pre & postnatal specialists and HCP who regularly hear difficult stories and want to do more.

-☆ Learn the secrets that I have been teaching to over 350 professionals since 2016.
+☆ Learn the framework for safe listening that I have been teaching to over 500 professionals since 2016.

 ☆ Be that professional who is remembered for making a tangible difference when they listened in a way that promotes recovery.